elmika/fruits-and-vegetables/README.md

 # 🍎🥕 Fruits and Vegetables

+To see how I resolved this problem, read [this](./solution.md) file

 ## 🎯 Goal
 We want to build a service which will take a `request.json` and:
 * Process the file and create two separate collections for `Fruits` and `Vegetables`